User Session Recording Technology for Security and Compliance Training Course

 Participants attending this course will

-- Understand fundamental concepts of security, IT security, and secure coding
+- Grasp the fundamental concepts of security, IT security, and secure coding principles.

-- Learn about web vulnerabilities beyond the OWASP Top Ten and understand how to avoid them
+- Explore web vulnerabilities beyond the OWASP Top Ten and learn how to avoid them.

-- Gain knowledge of client-side vulnerabilities and secure coding practices
+- Understand client-side vulnerabilities and adopt secure coding practices.

-- Develop a practical understanding of cryptography
+- Develop a practical understanding of cryptography.

-- Identify typical coding mistakes and learn how to prevent them
+- Identify typical coding mistakes and learn strategies to prevent them.

-- Stay informed about recent vulnerabilities in the PHP framework
+- Stay informed about recent vulnerabilities affecting the PHP framework.

-- Acquire practical experience using security testing tools
+- Gain hands-on experience using security testing tools.

-- Access resources and further reading materials on secure coding practices
+- Access resources and further reading materials on secure coding practices.

 Audience